 This Posts may contain affiliate links.
 This means we earn a commission from sales made via product links in this post.
 For more information click here.

 Check out these simple science fair projects for elementary students!
 We’ve got 14 awesome ideas that are so easy that your child can take the lead in the project!
-As an added bonus we’ve included tips for a winning display, a free scientific method and recording sheet and some tips to help prevent parents from taking over!
+As an added bonus we’ve included tips for a winning display and a free scientific method and recording sheet!

 We’ve all been there.
 One of our kids arrives home with the dreaded news that they have to do a science fair project.